 The case is Citicorp USA v.
 Casden, 12-CV-8820, U.S. District Court, Southern District of New York (Manhattan).

-United Parcel Service Inc. (UPS) proposed concessions in 13 of the European Union’s 27 countries as it tries to push through its 5.16 billion-euro ($6.75 billion) bid for TNT Express NV (TNTE), two people familiar with the matter said.
+United Parcel Service Inc. (UPS:US) proposed concessions in 13 of the European Union’s 27 countries as it tries to push through its 5.16 billion-euro ($6.75 billion) bid for TNT Express NV (TNTE), two people familiar with the matter said.